amiaopensource/av-python-carpentry/_episodes/09-aboutavfiles.md

 ~~~
 {: .language-python}

-This may look wildly intimidating, but we’re really just making a small expansion on our previous efforts.
+This may look wildly intimidating, but we’re building on our previous efforts.
 First, we've used lists to collect a single piece information about a bunch of files.
 Now, we're collecting multiple pieces of information, so we store all of that information for each file that we survey in a list.
 In the end, we create `all_file_data`, a “multi-dimensional container,” or a list that contains within it a series of lists, one for each file.